azmfaridee/azmfaridee/README.md

 I'm Zaher, a 5th year Ph.D. student at the [Informations Systems Department at the University of Maryland, Baltimore County](https://informationsystems.umbc.edu).
 I work with [Dr. Nirmalya Roy](https://userpages.umbc.edu/~nroy/) in the [Mobile, Pervasive, and Sensor Computing (MPSC) Lab](http://mpsc.umbc.edu/).

-My research is focused on building scalable, visual/inertial complex-activity recognition models with minimal-to-no label information and deal with the wide variability in human motion data.
-To that end, I primarily work on deep unsupervised, self-supervised and adversarial representation learning and discovering the optimum transferability of the representations between domains, tasks, and sensor modalities.
+My research is focused on building scalable machine learning models that are robust against domain and category shifts with minimal-to-no extra label information.
+To that end, I primarily work on deep unsupervised, self-supervised, adversarial representation learning & learnable data augmentation techniques.
+I’m interested in discovering the optimum transferability of the representations between domains, tasks, and sensor modalities (e.g. in human action recognition).

+I also completed an applied scientist internship @Amazon recently (summer 2020) where I improved the latency and robustness of a neural machine translation system under noisy inputs using some of the above ideas.

-Before coming back to graduate school, I have spent more than 𝟳+ years in the industry building (and later leading teams in developing) distributed & scalable back-ends.
+Before coming back to graduate school, I have spent around 8 years in the industry building (and later leading teams in developing) distributed & scalable back-ends.
 I've also been an active contributor in a few open source projects through [Google Summer of Code program](https://summerofcode.withgoogle.com/) (both as a participant and later in mentoring roles)

 <!--
 **azmfaridee/azmfaridee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.